tbocek/preveltekit/README.md

 # 🚀 PrevelteKit

-PrevelteKit is a lightweight, high-performance web application framework built on Svelte 5, featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.
+PrevelteKit is a lightweight, high-performance web application framework built on [Svelte 5](https://svelte.dev/), featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool and [jsdom](https://github.com/jsdom/jsdom) as the DOM environment for rendering components on the server side.

 ## 🌟 Why PrevelteKit?
 This project was created to fill a gap in the Svelte ecosystem.
-While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild.
+While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight solution to implement SSPR using Rsbuild.
+There is the prerender option in SvelteKit, but it's part of SvelteKit that comes with many additional features that might not be necessary for every project.
+This project can be seen as the minimal setup for server-side pre-rendering and is essentially a glue of  [Svelte](https://svelte.dev/), [Rsbuild](https://rsbuild.dev/), [jsdom](https://github.com/jsdom/jsdom), and [svelte5-router](https://github.com/mateothegreat/svelte5-router), with ~400 lines of code.
+It's a great starting point for projects that need server-side rendering without the overhead of SvelteKit.

 The inspiration for this project comes from the Vue SSR example in the [Rspack examples repository](https://github.com/rspack-contrib/rspack-examples/blob/main/rsbuild/ssr-express/prod-server.mjs).
-This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with Svelte and Rsbuild.
+This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with [Svelte](https://svelte.dev/), [Rsbuild](https://rsbuild.dev/), [jsdom](https://github.com/jsdom/jsdom), and [svelte5-router](https://github.com/mateothegreat/svelte5-router).

 ## ✨ Key Features
  * ⚡️ Lightning Fast: Pre-rendered pages with hydration for optimal performance